jackrabbitsgroup/mean-seed-gen/docs/setup-running/deploy.md

 APP_DOMAIN someurl.com				//this can also be an ip address, i.e. xxx.xxx.xxx.xx

+GIT_BRANCH master					//this is what branch concrete will use to pull in updates (concrete will run on EVERY git push, even to other branches, but will only pull from THIS branch).
+E.g. 'master', 'prod', 'dev', 'staging'

 1. create a Github repo on github.com (if you haven't already) and push to it
 2. [on new server] setup git config on the new server for your user
 	1. `git config --global user.name "GIT_NAME"`